niyuan1/psrplt/README.md

 # Data
-is the unit object on which psrplt operates and carries only information from the numpy array.
+defines objects on which Psrplot operates.

+Data is the most basic Data object.

-It contains many methods to manipulate and plot Data.
+It has many methods to manipulate and plot Data.

-#SpecData
-inherits from Data and in addition carries information about physical units which propagate to its methods which also account for units.
+SpecData inherits from Data and in addition carries information about physical units.

+This propagates to its methods which also operate on units.

 #psrnpy